-Ways to Work on a Negative Body Image
+Working on Negative Body Image

-Now some bodies are thin naturally, some bodies have big boobs, some people can achieve washboard abs by doing nothing.
+Now some bodies are thin naturally, some bodies have big boobs, some bodies can achieve washboard abs by doing nothing.
 Attending class, we are literally standing around in our underwear looking at each other.
 To not compare your belly to someone's washboard abs is nearly impossible.
 So what can you do about it?

 Mental Exercises to Help Reduce Negative Body Image